Interceptor-robot/interceptor-robot.github.io/content/index.md

 {{< youtube BneLKw1n3bc >}}

+---

 The robot is able to successfully predict where the ball will fall from the table and move its gripper to this spot; our only major issue is the lag in the system, which causes the robot to move a few seconds after the ball has started rolling.

-If we were to continue this project, we would implement a different inverse kinematics solver utilizing less joints of the sawyer arm to more efficiently compute the IK problem and more easily follow a path within the constrained set of movements we need.
+If we were to continue this project, we would implement a different inverse kinematics solver utilizing fewerr joints of the sawyer arm to more efficiently compute the IK problem and more easily follow a path within the constrained set of movements we need.

+---

 {{< slides >}}